python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 ---

 ### Optional: Working with Redis
-In [Configure the Bot](#configyml) you were asked to set `bot.redis.use_fakeredis` to `true`.
+In [Configure the Bot](#envserver) you were asked to set `redis.use_fakeredis` to `true`.
 If you do not need to work on features that rely on Redis, this is enough.
 Fakeredis will give the illusion that features relying on Redis are saving information properly, but restarting the bot or the specific cog will wipe that information.

 If you are working on a feature that relies on Redis, you will need to enable Redis to make sure persistency is achieved for the feature across restarts.
-The first step towards that is going to `config.yml` and setting `bot.redis.use_fakeredis` to `false`.
+The first step towards that is going to `.env.server` and setting `redis.use_fakeredis` to `false`.

 #### Starting Redis in Docker (Recommended)
-If you're using the Docker image provided in the project's Docker Compose, open your `config.yml` file.
-If you're running the bot in Docker, set `bot.redis.host` to `redis`, and if you're running it on the host set it to `localhost`.
-Set `bot.redis.password` to `null`.
+If you're using the Docker image provided in the project's Docker Compose, open your `.env.server` file.
+If you're running the bot in Docker, set `redis.host` to `redis`, and if you're running it on the host set it to `localhost`.
+Set `bot.redis.password` to `""`.

 #### Starting Redis Using Other Methods
-You can run your own instance of Redis, but in that case you will need to correctly set `bot.redis.host` and `bot.redis.port`, and the `bot.redis.password` value in `config-default.yml` should not be overridden.
+You can run your own instance of Redis, but in that case you will need to correctly set `redis.host` and `redis.port`, and the `redis.password` value in `constants.py` should not be overridden.
 Then, enter the `.env` file, and set `REDIS_PASSWORD` to whatever password you set.

 ---